 Other treatments include implantable collamer lenses, corneal rings and corneal transplantation.
 Everyone is different though, so it’s best to come and speak with our world class eye surgeons to find out which keratoconus treatment is right for you.

-Want 20/20 in 2020?
-Are you tired of waiting for the right time?
-Let’s make things easier for you… We are offering you an opportunity to fast track your vision correction dream by getting your laser suitability assessment and laser eye surgery done on the same day!
-So fast track your 20/20 happiness and check out the dates available to get it done in one day!
+Same-Day Sight is primarily suited for people outside of Auckland, we are offering you an opportunity to fast track your vision correction dream by getting your laser suitability assessment and laser eye surgery done on the same day!
+Ask our team for availability of the next dates...